-2.1 The Secretary of State for Education and Skills has defined compulsory school age under the provisions of the Education Act 1996 as follows:
+- 2 Admission to reception class 2024/25 - 2.1 The Secretary of State for Education and Skills has defined compulsory school age under the provisions of the Education Act 1996 as follows:

-Child's 5 th birthday Term of admission 1 April - 31 August following Autumn (September) 1 September - 31 December following Spring (January) 1 January - 31 March following Summer (April)
+Child's 5 th birthday Term of admission 1 April to 31 August following Autumn (September) 1 September to 31 December following Spring (January) 1 January to 31 March following Summer (April)

-- 2.2 In Knowsley, children are admitted to reception classes at the beginning of the school year in which they have their 5th birthday.
-This means children who have their 5th birthday on or between 1 September 2022 and 31 August 2023 can take up a full-time reception class place from the beginning of the Autumn term in September 2022. - 2.3 If a child is not of compulsory school age, parents/carers can request for their child to start school later in the year (delayed admission) or on to attend on a part-time basis.
-Parents/carers should discuss either option with the Headteacher of the school allocated, as such arrangements are determined at school level and should be in the educational interest of the child.
-In instances where this is agreed, any place allocated through the normal admissions process is reserved and is not available for another child.
+- 2.2 In Knowsley, children are admitted to reception classes at the beginning of the school year in which they have their fifth birthday.
+This means children who have their fifth birthday on or between 1 September 2024 and 31 August 2025 can take up a full-time reception class place from the beginning of the Autumn term in September 2024. - 2.3 Parents/carers can request for a child who has not yet reached compulsory school age to take up the place offered later in the year (delayed admission) or to attend on a parttime basis until they reach compulsory school age.
+Parents/carers should make the request for either option directly to the Headteacher of the school where a place has been confirmed as allocated as such arrangements are undertaken at school level and should be in the educational interest of the child.
+In instances where delayed or parttime attendance is agreed, any place allocated through the normal admissions process is reserved and is not available for another child.
 Dependent on when the child reaches compulsory school age, admission can be delayed for one or two terms.
 However, any place offered during the annual allocation process will not be kept until the following school year.
-If the place is not taken up by the beginning of the summer term of the school year for which it was allocated, it is withdrawn.
-The parent/carer would have to apply again the following year and this would normally be for a Year 1 place.
-Part-time attendance is possible but not beyond the point at which the child reaches compulsory school age. - 2.4 Parents/carers of summer born children (those born between 1 April and 31 August) can choose not to send their child to full-time education until the September following their fifth birthday.
-This would typically mean the child would join year 1 having not attended for the reception year and a place would be dependent on availability within the year group (parents/carers would apply for a year 1 place under in-year admission procedures). - 2.5 Full year deferment for summer born children can also be requested (i.e. for the child to be admitted out of their normal age group and join a reception class a year later than they typically would).
-If this request is agreed, the child would start reception class one year later with a younger cohort of children.
-Parents/carers are asked to submit information/evidence to support their request which will then be considered on an individual school basis.
-The views of the Headteacher of the school/s requested must be considered and will be a strong factor in determining whether or not full year deferment is agreed.
-Requests for full year deferment to reception class should be received by 15 January 2022 to allow adequate time for the request to be considered and responded to.
+If the place is not taken up by the beginning of the summer term of the school year for which it was allocated, it is withdrawn (and can be made available for another child).
+The parent/carer would then have to reapply for admission into year 1 through the in-year admission process (whether a place can be offered would depend on availability within the year group at this time).
+Part-time attendance is not possible beyond the point at which the child reaches compulsory school age. - 2.4 Parents/carers of summer born children (those born between 1 April and 31 August) can choose not to send their child to full-time education until the September following their fifth birthday.
+This would typically mean the child would join year 1 having not attended for the reception year and a place would be dependent on availability within the year group (parents/carers would apply for a year 1 place under in-year admission procedures). - 2.5 Full year deferment for summer born children can also be requested (i.e., for the child to be admitted out of their normal age cohort and join a reception class a year later than they typically would).
+If this request is agreed to be in the best interests of the child, the child would start reception class one year later with a younger cohort of children.
+Parents/carers are asked to submit information/evidence to support their request which will be considered by the relevant admission authority of the school on an individual school basis.
+The views of the Headteacher of the school/s requested must be considered and will be a strong factor in determining whether full year deferment is agreed.
+Requests for full year deferment to reception class should be received by 15 January 2024 to allow adequate time for the request to be considered and responded to.